Mathipe98/TDT4140_project/README.md

 ## Database configuration

-You can either connect to the preconfigured MySQL database through NTNU's [VPN](https://innsida.ntnu.no/wiki/-/wiki/English/Install+vpn) or configure your own MySQL database with the product.
+You can either connect to a preconfigured database created on the NTNU server or configure your own database with the product.

 ### Connecting to the preconfigured database